Drupal.

 What is the total cost of ownership of Drupal?

 High.
-Drupal itself is free, but costs from hosting, specialized developers, custom modules, maintenance and updates.
-Acquia enterprise: $30k-$200k+/year.
+Drupal itself is free, but costs come from hosting, specialized developers, custom modules, maintenance and updates.
+Acquia managed cloud: contact sales for current pricing.

 Can I migrate from Drupal to a headless CMS?